ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/other-useful-tips.md

 And then you can use Git to manage the configuration in `~/nixos-config`.
 The configuration can be used with ordinary user-level permissions, and it is not required to be owned by root.

-Another method is jsut to delete `/etc/nixos` directly, and specify the configuration file path each time you deploy it:
+Another method is just to delete `/etc/nixos` directly, and specify the configuration file path each time you deploy it:

 ```shell
 sudo mv /etc/nixos /etc/nixos.bak